 - Write freely, then cut unnecessary detail.

-- Replace long phrases with concise wording.
+- Replace long phrases with tighter wording.

 - Center the essay on one theme, not several.

 At CollegeCommit, we never write essays for students.
-We coach, mentor, critique, and edit alongside them so the final draft reflects their own work – polished and powerful.
+We coach, mentor, critique, and edit alongside them so the final draft reflects their own work, polished and powerful.

 For families seeking extra support, we also provide guidance on how to write better essays that meet admissions expectations.
+Students still weighing overall length across different application types can review how long a college essay should be.

 What Parents and Students Should Know

 Strong essays show the admission committee how a student thinks, reflects, and connects experiences to future goals.
+That is why the 650-word ceiling rewards students who plan rather than improvise.

 CollegeCommit offers admissions consulting, essay coaching, tutoring, and college acceptance prep.
 We support students from 8th grade onward and provide a free 30-minute consultation to review readiness and strategy.